-Cryptocurrency wallets are software that make sending and receiving cryptocurrency easier.
+Cryptocurrency wallets are software that enables the sending and receiving of cryptocurrency.
 Unlike the wallets you carry physical money in, a cryptocurrency wallet doesn't contain your tokens.
-A wallet has one or more cryptocurrency addresses, in the case of Stacks these are Stacks token address.

 A Stacks address is a string of letters and numbers starting with an

 SM3KJBA4RZ7Z20KD2HBXNSXVPCR1D3CRAV6Q05MKT.
 You can and should share the address when you want someone to send STX tokens to you.

 Your seed phrase, 24 words in an ordered sequence, is the private key for your addresses and wallet. never share your seed phrase with anyone.